 Financial planning and investing isn’t rocket science.
 It’s first and foremost about discipline.
-You set some goals, determine what needs to be done to achieve those objectives and do those things consistently ‘ year in, year out.
+You set some goals, determine what needs to be done to achieve those objectives and then do those things consistently year in, and year out.

 Oh — and avoid dumb mistakes.
 That’s pretty important, too.

 7 Common Retirement Mistakes

 In my book, You Can Retire Sooner Than You Think, I discuss some common psychological miscues to avoid as you chart and pursue your financial future.

 This dangerous mistake is incredibly common.
 We either don’t put serious effort into the calculation or factor in too many overly optimistic assumptions when setting targets for funding retirement.

 You need to have a retirement savings goal.
 Set aside some time ASAP and put real thought into that number.
 Start by discussing how you envision your retirement.
 Will you travel?
 Buy a beach house?
 Fund a charitable effort?
 Stay home reading and binge-watching Netflix?
 Will anyone in your family need financial help?

 Think, too, about the really tough questions.
 Statistically, we are living longer.
 You could be retired longer than you worked in your life.
 That possibility must be factored into your savings goal.